 Swaddling is a great way to keep newborns safe while mimicking their feelings of warmth when in the womb.
 It also helps them avoid being awoken by the Moro reflex (aka the startle reflex).
-With that said, it’s important to know when to stop swaddling your baby so that you can be prepared with new and different ways to get your little one to sleep safely.
+With that said, it’s essential to know when to stop swaddling your baby so that you can prepare with new and different ways to get your little one to sleep safely.

 Around this time, your baby becomes strong enough to break free of their swaddle.
 Once they get their arms free from the blanket, it becomes a risk of suffocation.